Back to all articles

 Example of a chart that doesn't follow best practices for actionable saas dashboards

-Compare the example above to the following ‘calling dashboard’.
+Compare the dashboard example above to the following ‘calling dashboard’.
 When someone tries your SaaS platform, they are attributed to a salesperson, who should contact the lead within 48 hours.
-In the dashboard, it shows for each salesperson how many hours a new lead has been ‘open’.
-If you pop up in red, it’s directly clear what you need to do: start calling.

 Example of an actionable SaaS dashboard for sales reps

-• After 20 days: e-mail followup with resources to boost usage
+• After 20 days: e-mail follow-up with resources to boost usage

-• After 40 days: first telephone followup to align on their progress with your product
+• After 40 days: first telephone follow-up to align on their progress with your product

 Example of a chart that drives immediate action for customer success reps